 "We were also very pleased with the number of nominations we received," said Pierre Verreault, CCAC Executive Director.
 "On behalf of the CCAC, I would like to thank the nominees and all those who submitted nominations for this year's award."
 He added, "All of the nominees are very dedicated individuals who have contributed greatly to animal ethics and care, and to the CCAC itself.
 This community relies on hundreds of people with different expertise, and that was well reflected in the nominations we received for scientists, veterinarians, animal care coordinators, policy makers, and facility managers.
 It is thanks to all of these people that the CCAC is able to work so effectively and collaboratively with our community."

-The award will be presented at the next CCAC National Workshop Reception on May 4, 2018, prior to the CCAC National Workshop 2018 in Québec City.
+The winners were celebrated at the CCAC National Workshop Reception 2018 on Friday, May 4, 2018 in Québec City.